Anchang8/Mask_Remover_APP/README.md

-# Mask_Removal_GAN
+# Mask_Remover_APP
-- implementation of transformation wearing mask face into unmasked face
+- implementation of transformation wearing mask face into unmasked face \
+- use PHP and JAVA

+# Demo
+- Uploading Application 시연영상.mp4…